chollimabot/website/README.md

 # Chollima

-Web Site of the Chollima bot
+Website of the Chollima bot